Cost of LivingUpdated May 2026

 How Meridian Compares Regionally for Rent Prices

-Regionally, Meridian occupies a value-oriented position for rent prices costs.
+Regionally, Meridian occupies a premium position for rent prices.
 Compared to nearby Boise, Nampa, Twin Falls, Meridian's pricing reflects its unique economic profile: a smaller market where personal relationships and local reputation drive pricing.
 The west region generally runs above national averages due to housing costs that ripple through all service categories.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Meridian